ibm-cloud-docs/cephaas/block_storage_volume_sds_view.md

 ```
 {: pre}

-Specifying the service instance ID filters the list to volumes that belong to the specified service instance.
-When you omit this argument, it defaults to all service instances.
+Specifying the service instance ID is required since it is used to filter the list of volumes that belong to the specified service instance.

-By default, the first 25 volumes are displayed per page.

-The following example shows all volumes for all service instances in your availability zone.
+The following example shows all volumes for the service instance specified in your availability zone.

 ```sh
 ibmcloud software-defined-storage volumes \